GoogleCloudPlatform/reporting-api-forwarder/collector/README.md

 See the rest in [README](../README.md) in the project root.

-## For local testing
+## For local testing with Prometheus

-This sample contains Prometheus configurations as well.
+In addition to the console exporter, this sample contains Prometheus configurations as well for local testing.
 So that the collector can communicate with Prometheus, you need to uncomment the configurations for Prometheus in `${PROJECT_ROOT}/collector/config.yaml`

 After uncommenting the section in the YAML file, you will see something like the followings: